todun/restaurant-menu-app/README.md

 $ npm run generate
 ```

-For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).
+For detailed explanation on how things work, checkout the [Cosmic JS article](https://cosmicjs.com/articles/how-to-build-a-restaurant-menu-app-in-nuxt-vuex-using-cosmic-js).
+Cosmic JS makes a [great CMS for your Vue.js Website or App](https://cosmicjs.com/knowledge-base/vuejs-cms).